K-dash/pyropust/README.md

     text = yield Ok(data)
     return Ok(text.upper())
 ```

+When to use: `@do` reads like imperative code and is better when you need intermediate variables, early returns, or mixed steps.

 This is not syntax sugar over exceptions — it is structured propagation of `Result` values.